About Clamp Meters

 Many clamp meters are also directly integrated into both analogue and digital multimeters, allowing you to complete more tests than just the standard electrical current reading.
 There's also a range of clamp meters that use True RMS technology, eliminating damaging waveforms that can make test readings inaccurate.

 One of the most truly useful clamp meters available in Tester's range is none other than the Fluke I3000.
 This tester has a new flexible testing head, this top-of-the-range product is the perfect solution for testing electrical currents in awkward places where normal clamp meters just won't reach.
-The device measures up to 3000A and has a CAT III 600V rating and is also extremely portable due to its flexibility and compact size.
+The device measures up to 3000A has a CAT III 600V rating and is also extremely portable due to its flexibility and compact size.

 If you've chosen a clamp meter, why not also browse our expanding range of clamp meter accessories?
 We stock everything from power supply modules to flexible probes, so make sure you check out the full range of accessories and improve your testing capabilities even further!